 2.2.2.8 The furniture in stairway enclosures shall consist of seats only.
 It shall be fixed to six seats on each deck in each stairway enclosure, be of restricted fire risk determined in accordance with the FTP Code and shall not create obstacles for passengers at the routes of escape.
-The Register may permit additional seating in the main reception area within the stairway enclosure if it is fixed, non-combustible and do not create obstacles for passengers at the routes of escape routes in cabin areas.
+The Register may permit additional seating in the main reception area within the stairway enclosure if it is fixed, non-combustible and do not create obstacles for passengers at the routes of escape.
+The furniture shall not be permitted in passenger and crew corridors forming escape routes in cabin areas.
 In addition to the above lockers of non-combustible material, providing storage for fire-fighting equipment and life-saving appliances required by the present Rules may be permitted.
 Drinking water automation devices and ice cube machines may be permitted in corridors provided they are properly fixed and do not restrict the width of the escape routes.
 This applies as well to decorative flower or plant arrangements, statues or other objects of art such as painting and tapestries in corridors and stairways enclosures.